How to Block Memory Editing Tools & Attacks on Android & iOS

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Block Memory Editing Tools.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Memory Editing Tools.

 -